adityajha28/Devops-week-2-Project-CSP/README.md

 # Docker Image CI/CD with GitHub Actions

-This repository automates the building and deployment of Docker images for the backend and frontend of CSP application using GitHub Actions.
+This repository automates the building and deployment of Docker images for the backend and frontend of CSP (Customer Success Platform) application using GitHub Actions.
 The workflow includes building Docker images, pushing them to Docker Hub, and deploying them to an EC2 instance.

 ## Workflow Overview